ESTHER-OLA/persnlz-greeting_app/README.md

 # Greeting App - Personalized Greeting App

-This is Personalized greeting app [one of my training assgn in hertecttrail web-development pro]
+This is Personalized greeting app [one of my training assgn in hertecttrail web-development pro track]

 # Table of content